 State Enterprise Final Award, ¶¶ 26, 54, 63, 80.

-In Amto, the claimant owned shares in a company which provided technical services to a company which produced electrical energy.
-Amto, Final Award, § 43.
+In Amto, the claimant owned shares in a company that provided technical services to a company that produced electrical energy.
+Amto Final Award, § 43.

 State Enterprise Final Award, ¶ 86.

 id. ¶¶ 83, 86 to 87.

 See Energoalians Award, Dissenting Opinion of Dominic Pellew.